AliceNN-ucdenver/Iasa/workshop_intro.md

+Of course.
+Here is the full report in Markdown format, including a complete list of references with links where available.

+***

 # Engineering in the Agentic Age: A Framework for Maintainable and Secure AI-Assisted Development

 ## Part I: The New Paradigm of Software Development